chunweiliu/bagscolor/README.md

 # bagscolor
-A demo program of a retrieval system based on colors
+A demo program of an image retrieval system using color attributes

 ## How to run this program?
 ### Prerequisites